-We are unable to offer our usual range of appointments and appointment booking options which means part of this page is not fully up to date.
-To minimise the risk to patients please do not come to the surgery at 08.00 to book appointments please telephone.
-I appreciate that for some this will be inconvenient and I am sorry for any additional delay.
-We are working on upgrading our telephone system.
+We are offering as many appointments as we can and some are available in advance, but demand continues to be extremely high.
+To minimise the risk to patients and staff please do not come to the surgery at 08.00 to book appointments please telephone.
+We appreciate that for some this is inconvenient and are sorry for any additional delay.

-I have asked my reception team to collect additional details from patients when they phone for appointments.
+Our reception team continue to collect additional details from patients when they telephone for appointments.
 This includes symptoms and conditions.
-We need this information to help us manage the risks to patients and staff.
+This information helps the clinical staff to manage the situation.

 Appointments - Same Day or Book in Advance

 We have divided our appointments into two categories: 'Same Day' and 'Pre-bookable'.

 Same day appointments are released at 8.00am each morning and enable you to telephone and see a doctor that day.
 We will endeavour to make the appointment with the doctor of your choice although that is not always possible.

 If you wish to see a particular doctor or to make your appointment for a specific date then one of the pre-bookable appointments may enable you to plan your visit accordingly.
 However, with the doctors' other NHS commitments, this may mean booking a little way in advance.
 If your own doctor is unavailable please do not put your health at risk by unduly delaying your appointment.

 Sign up to book appointments online by completing the form below and bring to the surgery together with photo ID.
 Your password will then be sent to you.

 Using the Surgery

 The building is purpose built with consultation rooms located on two floors and two separate waiting rooms.